mattbierner/blog.mattbierner.com/_posts/2016-09-21-all-this-blood.md

 {% include image.html file="sensor.jpg" description="Needs more tape" %}

 Now, as Apple cynically omitted a breadboard from recent iPhones (and wouldn't adding a breadboard be true courage my fine fruity friends?)
-I also hooked the Pulse Sensor up the Raspberry Pi.
-The Pulse sensor is analog so its signal is feed through an [mcp3008 analog to digital converter][mcp3008].
+I also hooked the Pulse Sensor up to the Raspberry Pi.
+The Pulse sensor is analog so its signal is fed through an [mcp3008 analog to digital converter][mcp3008].

 The entire setup is wired up on a full-sized breadboard taped to the Raspberry Pi, because why not.